elixirschool/telemetry-code-along/part_one.md

 You can follow along with this tutorial by cloning down the repo [here](https://github.com/SophieDeBenedetto/quantum/tree/part-1-start).
 Our Phoenix app, Quantum (get it?), is pretty simple--users can sign up, log in and click some buttons.
 Awesome, right?
 Really this dummy app just exists to be instrumented so it doesn't do much, sorry.

+### Overview

+To get our pipeline up and running we will:

+* Install the Telemetry library
+* Execute a Telemetry event
+* Define an event handler module and callback function
+* Attach the event to the handler

+Let's get started!

 ### What We're Instrumenting

 We'll start by picking a workflow to instrument.
+But first...

+#### A Note on Metrics

-In order for us to truly have observability, we need _more_ that visibility into predefined metrics.
+In order for us to truly have observability, we need _more_ than visibility into predefined metrics.
 Metrics are useful for creating static dashboards, monitoring trends over time and establishing alerting thresholds against those trends.
 Metrics are necessary for us to monitor our system, but since they are pre-aggregated and pre-defined, they _don't_ achieve true observability.
 For true observability, we need to be able to ask and answer _any_ question of our running system.
 So, we want to track and emit events with rich context.
 Instead of establishing a metric for a specific web request and tracking its count and duration, for example, we want to be able to emit information describing _any_ web request and include rich descriptors of the context of that request--its duration, the endpoint to which it was sent, etc.

 Although we want to emit an event for every web request, we'll start by picking just one endpoint to instrument.

+#### Our Custom Telemetry Event

-We'll emit a Telemetry event for the `/register` action.
+Let's emit a Telemetry event every time a user hits the `/register` route and visits the sign up page.

-### The Telemetry Event
+### Step 1: Installing Telemetry

 First, we'll install Telemetry and run `mix deps.get`: